-If you ever considered working with a government agency, you’ve probably heard about NIST guidelines before.
-These are a series of set guidelines and regulations that government agencies, government contractors, and subcontractors are expected to follow to minimize cybersecurity risks and safeguard sensitive data.
+If you ever considered working with a government agency, you’ve probably heard about National Institute of Standards and Technology (NIST) guidelines.
+These are a series of suggestions and regulations government agencies, government contractors, and subcontractors are expected to follow to minimize cybersecurity risk and safeguard sensitive data.

-But following NIST standards can help your organization –– even if you don’t work with government agencies.
-In this article, we’re going to look at NIST compliance and how it can benefit your business.
+Following NIST standards can help your organization — even if you don’t work with a federal agency.
+This blog reviews NIST compliance and how it can benefit your business.

 But first, let’s take a brief look at NIST.

-NIST stands for the National Institute of Standards and Technology.
-It’s a non-regulatory government agency that was created to drive innovation and promote industrial competitiveness in fields of science, engineering, and technology.
+Founded in 1901, the National Institute of Standards and Technology is part of the U.S. Department of Commerce.
+A non-regulatory government agency, NIST drives innovation and promote industrial competitiveness in fields of science, engineering, and technology.

-They’re also known for the NIST Cybersecurity Framework (CSF), which is a set of guidelines and best practices designed to help organizations improve their cybersecurity strategies.
-First launched in 2014, the framework aims to standardize cybersecurity practices so organizations could adopt a uniform approach for protection against data breaches and other forms of cyberattacks.
+One of the things it’s known for is the NIST Cybersecurity Framework (CSF), a set of guidelines and best practices designed to help organizations begin or improve their cybersecurity strategies.
+First launched in 2014, CSF aims to standardize cybersecurity practices so organizations can adopt a uniform approach for threat detection and protection against data breaches, cyber risk, and other forms of security attacks.

 Of course, there are a few exceptions to this.
-Federal agencies have been required to follow NIST standards since 2017 –– which isn’t too surprising since NIST itself is part of the government.
+U.S. federal agencies have been required to follow NIST standards since 2017.

-Contractors and subcontractors working with the federal government are also required to follow NIST security standards.
-And contractors with a history of NIST non-compliance run the risk of being excluded from government contracts in the future.
+Contractors and subcontractors working with the federal government also must follow NIST security standards.
+Contractors with a history of NIST non-compliance run the risk of being excluded from future government contracts.

 What about everyone else?

-Compliance isn’t mandatory for other businesses in the private sector, but you are encouraged to adopt some aspects of NIST’s standards and framework.
-Following NIST publications will help keep your systems protected from breaches caused by malicious attacks and human error –– and it will help you meet compliance with mandatory regulations like the Health Insurance Portability and Accountability Act (HIPAA) and the Federal Information Security Management Act (FISMA).
+NIST is not a regulatory agency and complying with CSF is a voluntary implementation for other businesses in the private sector.
+Following NIST publications can help protect your systems from malicious attacks and human error.
+Additionally, it may help you be in compliance with regulations like the Health Insurance Portability and Accountability Act (HIPAA) and the Federal Information Security Management Act (FISMA).

 Understanding the NIST Cybersecurity Framework